modular-magician/terraform-provider-google-beta/website/docs/r/compute_ssl_certificate.html.markdown

 An SslCertificate resource, used for HTTPS load balancing.
 This resource provides a mechanism to upload an SSL key and certificate to the load balancer to serve secure connections from the user.
+For a certificate managed by Google, see the ManagedSslCertificate resource.

 To get more information about SslCertificate, see: